 DK's Fantasy Football Charity League Update

-The Game's Joe, Lo & Dibs came to shake things up by taking the lead of this week's scoreboard and defeating San Jose Mayor, Sam Liccardo.
-We had an exciting match-up between Smash Mouth and DK, giving the ultimate victory to DK who is playing for 'Alzheimer's Association'.
+Coming off a tough loss from last week, the South Bay's Smash Mouth came back to beat former A's Manager, Tony La Russa in a crushing 2 point win.
+Our buddy, Tre Cool of Green Day dropped to 0-4 against Liam Mayclem, making the KCBS Radio Foodie Chap undefeated in Week #4.

-Plus, our very own Aaron Axelsen and his charity 'Cat Town Oakland', went up against Tre Cool (of Green Day) and walked away with a 40 point lead and sealed it with that W. This weeks winners are one step closer to winning the $12,500 charity donation from ALT 105.3, made possible by our friends at XFINITY.
+Lastly, our very own DK went head-to-head with Jordan Poole of the Golden State Warriors in a match-up that evened out their records at 2-2.
+This week's winners are one step closer to winning the $12,500 charity donation from ALT 105.3, made possible by our friends at XFINITY.

 Here is the 2019 Roster and their chosen charities: